-In recent surveys, cash flow problems are some of the most frequently cited reasons why businesses fail to increase their revenue.
-On top of that, Australian companies are some of the slowest at paying their invoices.
-For small, medium, and large businesses alike, risking the health of your cash flow isn’t worth it.
-Increasing volatility in domestic and also international trade means that it’s now more critical than ever to ensure that your business’s revenue and access to capital are appropriately insured and protected against political risks.
+Cash flow issues are some of the most common reasons why companies may fail to boost their revenues.
+Recent studies have shown that Australian companies are among the slowest in settling invoices.
+The increased volatility in domestic and international trade shows that it is now more crucial than ever to ensure that your capital and business revenues are adequately insured against commercial and political risks.

-At Niche Trade Credit, we’ve been assisting companies of all sizes and across many different industries protect themselves with trade credit insurance.
-But how do you know if you need trade credit insurance coverage?
-We’ll explore how an insurance policy can protect you and also expand your market reach.
+Niche Trade Credit has been helping small, medium, and large organisations across various industries protect themselves with trade credit insurance or export insurance.
+How do you know whether trade credit insurance is right for you?
+Or do you need trade credit insurance at all?
+Here’s how an export insurance policy can protect your business and grow your customer reach.

-- Credit insurance can also help your company sell more goods and services on credit terms.
-At the same time, the policy can help you reduce your risk of exposure to nonpayment.
-Trade credit insurance can also help you take advantage of ideal or cyclic selling periods and expand your reach into new product lines or markets.
+- Trade credit insurance can help your business trade more goods and deliver more services on credit terms.
+The coverage can help you leverage cyclic or ideal selling periods and grow your reach into new markets.

 *DISCLAIMER: No person should rely on the contents of this publication without first obtaining advice from a qualified professional person.
 This publications sold on the terms and understanding that (1) the authors, consultants and editors are not responsible for the results of any actions taken on the basis of information in this publication, nor for any error in or omission from this publication; and (2) the publisher is not engaged in rendering legal, accounting, professional or other advice or services.
 The publisher, and the authors, consultants and editors, expressly disclaim all and any liability and responsibility to any person, whether a purchaser or reader of this publication or not, in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this publication.
 Without limiting the generality of the above, no author, consultant or editor shall have any responsibility for any act or omission of any other author, consultant or editor.